-Mortgage Charter uptake data - March 2025
+Mortgage Charter uptake data - June 2026

 The latest data from firms who have signed up to the Government’s Mortgage Charter.

 The Government’s Mortgage Charter, introduced in June 2023, contains commitments, over and above FCA requirements, made by mortgage lenders.
-There are 49 signatories, representing around 90% of the mortgage market.
+There are 47 signatories, representing around 90% of the mortgage market.

 These commitments include:

-• not to force a borrower to leave their home without their consent, unless in exceptional circumstances, in less than a year from their first missed payment
+• Not to force a borrower to leave their home without their consent, unless in exceptional circumstances, in less than a year from their first missed payment.

-• to allow customers to lock in a new deal up to 6 months ahead of the end of a fixed rate deal, and to request a better like-for-like deal up until the new one starts, if one is available
+• To allow customers to lock in a new deal up to 6 months ahead of the end of a fixed rate deal, and to request a better like-for-like deal up until the new one starts, if one is available.

-• without assessing affordability, to permit customers who are up to date with their payments to switch to interest-only payments for 6 months, or to extend their mortgage term with the option to revert to their original term within 6 months
+• Without assessing affordability, to permit customers who are up to date with their payments to switch to interest-only payments for 6 months, or to extend their mortgage term with the option to revert to their original term within 6 months.

 FCA rules to support Charter commitments

 Switching to interest-only payments or reducing a term were possible under our rules, but only after an affordability assessment.
-We quickly introduced new rules enabling firms to allow a customer to make reduced capital payments (including to zero and paying interest only) for up to 6 months, or reverse a term extension within 6 months of it taking effect, without undertaking an affordability assessment.
+We quickly introduced additional rules enabling firms to allow a customer to make reduced capital payments (including to zero and paying interest only) for up to 6 months, or reverse a term extension within 6 months of it taking effect, without undertaking an affordability assessment.

 Key findings

-• 186 properties were repossessed within 12 months of missing the first payment.
-Firms report these were for customer-driven reasons, for example voluntary possessions or abandoned/vacant properties.
+• Between July 2023 and March 2026, 342 properties were repossessed within 12 months of missing the first payment.

 What’s included in this data